raphiz/raphael.li/resources/_posts/2015-03-06-synchronize-ftp.md

 `Unison` is one of those tools that are very easy to use and just work out of the box.

 I wrote a very basic script that performs a synchronization of a local directory and a remote ftp server.
 To get started, we have to install Unison.
-The setup also requires `curlftpfs` beacause `Unison` is not able to sync over ftp.
+The set up also requires `curlftpfs` because `Unison` is not able to sync over ftp.

 ```bash
 $ sudo pacman -S unison curlftpfs # on Arch